 B.Sc. thesis students Valentin and Carl have designed a three-axis Helmholtz coil system that first eliminate the Earth's maghnetic field in the center of the coil system and then can add a magnetic field vector as strong as the Earth's field in any direction and even rotate that vector at a rate of 360 degrees...
 Continue Reading →

 Students Borbala and David work hard to build a representative 3D-printed version of the satellite, including the harness.

 The Swedish Space community regularly holds gatherings to exhange ideas.
 This year, the event "Rymdfoum" was held in the town of Trollhättan on 24-26 March 2019.
 Trollhättan is the home of GKN Aerospace, the maker of jet engines and important parts of rocket engines for the Ariane launch vehicle family.
 The MIST project had a...
 Continue Reading →

 B.Sc. thesis students Louise and Mustafa have built this simulator of the antenna system for our student satellite.
 It simulates how commands are sent from the onboard computer to the antenna system microcontroller.
 This controller then triggers current through resistors that melt nylon wires and then simulated antennas deploy!
 All computers are simulated by Arduinos...
 Continue Reading →

-Work in a real space project for two semesters and earn academic credits Interesting positions open for the spring and fall 2019 APPLY NOW!
+Work in a real space project for two semesters and earn academic credits Interesting positions open for the 2019-2020 academic year APPLY NOW!
 Students are offered to work for credits on challenging tasks in the technical areas below.
-System engineering Mechanical design/CAD Thermal analysis Functional testing This work with be performed together with other...
+Mechanical test, analysis, and CAD (2 positions) Thermal analysis and test (1 position) Functional testing and on-board...
 Continue Reading →